opencog/atomspace/opencog/persist/README.md

               for RocksDB and one that allows AtomSpaces to trade Atoms over the network.)

 * csv      -- Load Values from CSV/TSV files.
-Each column in the CSV table is loaded into an appropriate Value (`FloatValue`, `BoolValue` or `StringValue`).
+These are "delimiter separated values" -- ordinary tables.
+Each column in the table is loaded into an appropriate Value (`FloatValue`, `BoolValue` or `StringValue`).
 The values are placed under keys (named after the column) on the provided Atom.